LIRR Map [MTA Long Island Rail Road Map with Zones & Stops]

 Here are the key points of the LIRR Penn Station map:

-• Location: Penn Station is situated at 34th Street and Seventh Avenue in Manhattan.
+• Location: Penn Station is located at 34th Street and Seventh Avenue in Manhattan.

-• Platforms: Shows the layout of LIRR platforms, typically numbered for different branches.
+• Platforms: This shows the layout of LIRR platforms, generally numbered for different branches.

-• Track Layout: Illustrates tracks for various LIRR lines, including local and express services.
+• Track Layout: Shows tracks for different LIRR lines, including local and express services.

-• Ticketing: Locations for ticket vending machines and ticket offices.
+• Ticketing: Ticket vending machine and ticket office location.

-• Entrances/Exits: Key entry and exit points for passengers.
+• Entrances/Exits: Important passenger entry and exit points.

-• Accessibility: Highlights elevators and ramps for disabled access.
+• Accessibility: Notes elevators and ramps for the disabled

-• Service Areas: Indicates nearby residential and commercial areas.
+• Service Areas: Shows adjacent residential and commercial sites.

-• Information Booths: Locations of customer service and information desks.
+• Information Booths: Where customer service and information desks are located.

-• Station Layout: Overview of station concourses, including main and upper levels.
+• Concourse Layout: Overview of station concourses, including the main and upper-level.

 Jamaica LIRR Station Map